bayesiansapien/bayesiansapien/README.md

-# 👋 Hi, I'm Amit — Bayesian@Sapien
+# 👋 Hi, I'm Amit — BayesianSapien

 > *A Minimalist Bayesian Sapien contributing to the universe's entropy*